ShootMe/BabaIsYouEditor/README.md

   - Run and enjoy

 ## Change Log
+  - 1.2.9
+    - Fixes
+	  - Fixed rule parser with the facing word

   - 1.2.8
     - Changes
 	  - Added argtype to object editor for use in mods